 - Check the space: The animal needs room to rest, move, and get away from constant traffic.

-- Set the safety rules: Be clear about doors, feeding, children, and guest contact.
+- Set the house rules: Be clear about doors, feeding, children, and guest contact.

-If the space is already crowded or loud, the plan has to shrink to match reality.
-Otherwise the animal becomes one more thing the house cannot hold.
+If the space is already crowded or loud, the plan has to shrink to match what the home can realistically handle.
+Otherwise the daily care turns into a struggle no one in the house has time for.

 - Count the time: Sessions, training, and recovery days all take time.

-- Count the cost: Price out food, gear, training, travel, and vet care before you commit.
+- Count the cost: Price out food, gear, training, travel, and vet care before committing.

 - Name backup care: Decide which parent, caregiver, or trained backup can step in if the handler gets sick or worn out.

-- Set the limits: If the home cannot manage the animal safely, make the plan smaller or pause it.
+- Set the boundaries: If the home cannot manage the care load without preventable risk, make the plan smaller or pause it.

 Build a 30/60/90-day therapy animal launch plan

-- Name the target: Write down the symptoms or daily problems you want to change.
+- Name the target: Write down the symptoms or daily problems the visit is meant to change.

 - Screen the risks: Check for allergies and asthma or immune-system concerns before the first visit, and watch for trauma triggers or severe animal fear.

-- Set the stop point: Decide what would make you pause or change course before the plan starts.
+- Set the stop point: Decide what would trigger a pause or course change before the plan starts.

 Day 31-60: training milestones, handler drills, and trial visits